shipt/segmented-arc-for-react-native/README.md

 # React Native Segmented Arc

 Segmented arc component for React Native.
-Checkout our documentation below to learn how to get started.
+Check out our documentation below to learn how to get started.

 ## Table of Contents